driverdan/js-twitpic/README.md

 # About

-The TwitPic object provides full access to the read-only part of the TwitPic API.
-If you need write access to the API, you may want to check out the [TwitPic API for PHP](http://github.com/meltingice/TwitPic-API-for-PHP) or [TwitPic API for Ruby](http://github.com/meltingice/TwitPic-API-for-Ruby) projects.
+The TwitPic object provides read-only access in the browser, and full access in NodeJS, to the TwitPic API.

 This library is no longer dependent on jQuery, and is now written in Coffeescript.

 ## NodeJS

 This library is also compatible with NodeJS.
-Currently, it still only supports the read-only API, but I would like to add full API access in the near future.
+The NodeJS version has support for write-enabled API methods using OAuth Echo.

 **Install with npm**